Difference Between Functional Testing vs Non-Functional Testing

 Below are the top 10 differences between Functional testing vs Non-functional testing

-Key Differences between Functional and Non-Functional Testing
+Key Differences Between Functional vs Non-Functional Testing

 Let us discuss some of the major differences between Functional testing vs Non-functional testing:

-The objectives for which each of these is used are very different.
+- Motive: The objectives for which each of these is used are very different.
 Functional testing is used to verify the demands and requirements that the system is supposed to meet are met correctly.
 It is used to check that the software application does not have any bugs and aids in the decision-making about the release and promotion of it.
 On the contrary, non-functional testing’s objective is to see if the application performs as the customer expects it by examining the user experience.
 In this, response time to perform the tasks or to the customer’s request is also assessed.

-The functional and non-functional aspects of the software are checked by performing a variety of tests.
+- Testing Techniques/Sub-tests: The functional and non-functional aspects of the software are checked by performing a variety of tests.
 Under functional testing, the sub-tests performed include unit testing for checking errors and bugs from the initial stage of developing the application, smoke and sanity test for ensuring the software works as per the given specifications, white-box test for the examination of code, black-box test by running test cases on the system, integration test for checking that all components interact as they are expected to with each other, etc. While for non-functional testing, it is checked by performing a performance test for quality, load test for behaviour under normal as well as extreme conditions, compatibility test, configuration test, test for stress to check its limits, security test, scalability test, recovery test to check for the duration of recovery in case of failure or crash, and more.
 These are commonly done sub-tests but can vary from system to system.

-Functional testing involves assessing for functionality and features.
+- Bugs, Errors, and Defects: Functional testing involves assessing for functionality and features.
 If bugs or defects infiltrate the system, this is measuredly affected.
 The software is checked for these at every step under functional testing in the software development life cycle.
 However, there is no need to test for bugs, faults, or errors while testing the system for non-functional requirements.
 The system’s behaviour under several different conditions, the response time, and user experience are analyzed under non-functional testing.

 Functional Testing vs Non-Functional Testing Comparison Table